 If the overheating alarm goes on, stop the boat, turn off the engine and get the cover off.
 Wait for the engine to cool down.
 If you can turn the key and the alarm hasn't started, the engine has cooled - and now the detective work begins.
 First, start the engine and see if the telltale water stream is still spritzing out.
 If not, or only partially, stop the engine.
 See if you can get something sturdy (60-pound monofilament?) into the telltale and clear it out.

 Even better, often the telltale is integrated into the water plug that you remove to give the engine a water flushing.
 Take the plug out and then ream that monofilament into the telltale so you just don't push the blocking material back into the engine.

 If no water is still coming out of the telltale, tilt the engine up and check the intakes.
 They could easily be blocked with seaweed.
 If the intakes are clear and the telltale is also clear, it is one of two problems.

 One, the impeller is compromised and that isn't likely to get fixed at sea.
 The other is that the sensor itself is faulty.
-This happened to me once when I was delivering a 2-engine vessel.
+This happened to me once when I was delivering a two-engine vessel.
 We were 10 miles out and the overheating warning came on for one of the engines.

-I had to respect the over-heating signal, so I proceeded on one screw until we were within hailing distance of the dock.
-I fired up the second engine, which still registered as being overheated after 30 minutes of cooling down (which made me think that it WAS the sensor) and laid her up against the dock.
+I had to respect the over-heating signal so I proceeded on one screw until we were within hailing distance of the dock.
+I fired up the second engine, which still registered as over-heating after 30 minutes of cooling down (which made me think that it WAS the sensor) and laid her up against the dock.
 Repairs, which meant just replacing the sensor, were quickly affected.

-BTW, if you are interested in being part of USCG Forces, email me at HYPERLINK "mailto:JoinUSCGAux@aol.com"

-JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at HY-PERLINK "http://www.d1south.org/Staff-Pages/DSO-HR.php" \t "blank" DSO-HR and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."